atomheartother/discord-bot-ts-template/README.md

+**NOTE:** This but currently is not compatible with slash commands, which are required to make a large-scale bot.
+I need to update it when i have time.
+Do not use this for a large-scale project until this notice is removed from the readme.

 # TemplateBot

 Templatebot is a bot that's a template for a large-scale Typescript + NodeJS bot.

 It uses modern Javascript and sets you up with a bunch of good architecture so your bot can grow without being too much of a mess.